 Increased WMS Functionality Benefits Mobile-Equipped Workers

-29%

-+6%

-31%

-+7%

-31%

-+8%

-29%

-+7%

-29%

-+6%

 Outfitting warehouses with expanding levels of automation

 New technologies and automation will play a critical role for warehouse operators as they strive to remain competitive.
 Forward-thinking leaders have already made substantial investments in fixed automation solutions for handling, picking, packing, sorting and moving goods.
 They are also turning to new technology innovations and flexible leasing strategies to enhance productivity and workflow efficiencies.

-90%

-of decision makers expect devices or automation to be involved in completing non-repetitive tasks in the next five years Today, automation is looking a bit different to decision makers.
-The need for flexibility and portability is paramount to the ebb and flow of warehouse operations, particularly during peak seasonal rushes.
-Organisations need the ability to move
+of decision makers expect devices or automation to be involved in completing non-repetitive tasks in the next five years automated technology to meet their fastchanging needs.

+Today, automation is looking a bit different to decision makers.
+The need for flexibility and portability is paramount to the ebb and flow of warehouse operations. particularly during peak seasonal rushes.
+Organizations need the ability to move or lease
-or lease automated technology to meet their fast-changing needs.

-Robotic conveyor systems, cobots and autonomous vehicles provide the level of flexibility and portability required by stateof-the-art warehouses.
+Robotic conveyor systems, cobots and autonomous vehicles provide the level of flexibility and portability required by state-ofthe-art warehouses.
 Within the next five years, decision makers will increasingly turn to robotic material handling solutions.
 Respondents showed a marked increase in the adoption of these automated technologies, with growth projections rising by 6% to 8% within five years.
 Anticipated uses for robotics include inbound inventory management (24%), packing (22%) and goods in/receiving (20%) by 2024.

+Streamlining Workflows

-Streamlining Workflows Automation improves labour productivity and compliance.
+Automation improves labor productivity and compliance.
 Repetitive tasks, such as scanning, sorting and picking, are performed quickly and consistently.
 Travel time across a facility is reduced, which frees up workers to focus on more important tasks.

 Currently, 94% of respondents report that repetitive tasks are completed with human involvement.
 However, 75% are enhancing the performance of workers by equipping them with purpose-built devices and technology to increase efficiency, speed and accuracy.
 By 2024, however, 29% of decision makers indicate they plan to deploy full automation for some repetitive tasks.

 Rising Importance of Predictive Analytics and Machine Learning